Our community and yours

 We want to introduce you to the network of care and services available to you now that you’ve been determined SMI.
 We want to make sure you know what to expect.
 Here are some of the things we’ll explain:

-• What does it mean to be SMI?
+• What does it mean to have an SMI qualification?

 • What is a clinic and what happens there?